 Although not specified in AR 1312.1, allegations of unlawful discrimination on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics are also governed by these procedures.
 The complainant shall be protected from retaliation, and all information about the complaint will be confidential.
 In addition, complaints pertaining to the following are to be referred to other appropriate State or Federal agencies: (1) allegations of child abuse, (2) health and safety complaints regarding a child development program, (3) discrimination issues involving child nutrition programs or Title IX, (4) employment discrimination complaints, and (5) allegations of fraud.
 Local community legal assistance agencies are available.
 Legal resources can be located in the telephone book under legal services.

 A copy of AR 1312.1 is provided below.
 As noted in the AR, the first step of a complaint is to bring the issue to the attention of the site principal for possible resolution.
 The Uniform Complaint form is provided within the document on pages (g and h).

-In addition, a copy of the Williams Complaint Procedure is listed for complaints regarding Textbook and Instuctional Material, School Facilities, and Teacher Vacancy or Misassignment.
+In addition, a copy of the Williams Complaint Procedure is listed for complaints regarding Textbook and Instructional Material, School Facilities, and Teacher Vacancy or Misassignment.